Fair Weather Travelers

 Having lived in the mountains for a significant number of years and visited many other mountain communities throughout the world, we had some preconceived notions as to what we should expect.
 But, Bansko would prove to be a surprise, even for seasoned travelers like us, because Bansko had three faces; some pretty and some not so much.

 But first, let’s talk about our accommodations at the Hayloft Guesthouse because it was that special ingredient that made Bansko memorable.
 Ivan and his wife Reni run the guesthouse as if there is a perpetual family reunion in progress.
 From the second you walk in, you’re at home.
-Ivan, a big burly guy, nimbly frolics in the
+Ivan, a big burly guy, nimbly frolicked in the

 guests – 3 couples – if they would like to be included.
 Smiling, Ivan says: “We’re making lamb shanks.”
 A no brainer as we all grinned back nodding affirmatively.
 And what a great meal, and even better time, as we all got better acquainted with our Slovenian and Czech friends, mildy discussing world politics and the state of football in Cleveland.
 Some of us had a better time than others.
 You’ll understand better after you read the next paragraph.

 A guesthouse of this quality garners a reputation as a fun place to stay within the travel community, therefore, it attracts a fun loving clientele.
 And we had the privilege of meeting and dining with a few of those fun loving type folks.
-One

 The Good, The Bad, And The Beautiful